ctlamb/Grizzly-Density-BC/README.md

                       method="spearman"))
 ```

-### Using the GBPU boundaries: The current population of grizzly bears in BC is estimated as `pop.est`.
-If the negative effects of human habitation were removed within the current extent of grizzly bear range in BC, `popest.extant.nohuman` grizzly bears could be presesnt.
-If the negative effects of human habitation were removed within the current and historic range of bears, and they re-occupied these areas, there could be `popest.all.nohuman` grizzly bears presesnt.
+### Using the GBPU boundaries: The current population of grizzly bears in BC is estimated as 17611 (95% CI: 14980-20759).
+If the negative effects of human habitation were removed within the current extent of grizzly bear range in BC, 2.183610^{4} grizzly bears could be presesnt.
+If the negative effects of human habitation were removed within the current and historic range of bears, and they re-occupied these areas, there could be 2.529310^{4} grizzly bears presesnt.

 ## TEST Secure Habitat Breakpoint